acidjazz/json-browse/readme.md

 Import `jquery.json-browse.js` and `jquery.json-browse.css` in your application.

-Then just call the `jsonViewer()` method and pass your JSON data in argument:
+Then just call the `jsonBrowse()` method and pass your JSON data in argument:
 ```html
 <pre id="json-renderer" class="json-body"></pre>
 ```